derekoda/CS448-NOCAP/README.md

 # CS448-NOCAP

+Update---3/26--2.2.DO
+    Added an HTML scraper that gives only course number, name, and description.
+Manny solved the document upload issue.

 Update---3/26--2.1.DO
     Added the NOCAP logo to the navbar and fixed database issue.
 Currently working on sending PDF from form to scraper.